gojimmypi/gojimmypi.github.io/_posts/2022-04-16-SSH-to-ULX3S-ESP32.md

 ## Troubleshooting

-When uploading FPGA binary files, the FTDI drivers should make the device apepar as a COM port in Windows.
+When uploading FPGA binary files, the FTDI drivers should make the device appear as a COM port in Windows.
 If there's an error `Cannot find JTAG cable`: Make sure to use the USB cable connected to the FTDI (the connector opposite the SD card) and [USING THE FTDI](https://github.com/gojimmypi/f32c_tools/tree/master/ujprog#change-ulx3s-driver-to-ftdi) Drivers, available for [download from ftdichip](https://www.ftdichip.com/Drivers/D2XX.htm).